Androidacy/WebviewManager-Module/README.md

 - Android 5.x to 10.0 (7.x+ recommended).
   - With current tools Android 11 cannot be supported.
-  - MIUI is not supported unless someone is willing to share the overlays used in MIUI
+  - MIUI is not officially supported unless someone is willing to share the overlays used in MIUI.
+I have mixed results from testers in how well it works.
 - Magisk v18.2+ (No other root solution is supported, for forwards compatibility)
 - **Recommended to flash through magisk manager**
 	- TWRP installs should work; however this requires a working correctly TWRP, decrypted /data, and the bromite webview.apk for your cpu architecture in /sdcard/bromite